-NOTE: At this stage, we are unsure of which restaurants have survived or not; COVID has been particularly hard on the hospitality industry here in South Africa.
-We will update this page as soon as we have more clarity on the situation.
+NOTE: When updating this page, we are still determining which restaurants have survived; COVID has been tough on the hospitality industry here in South Africa.
+We will update this page once we have more clarity on the situation.

 Kloof Street House

 In their own words "an eclectic colonial-inspired restaurant and bar set in a magnificent Victorian house".
 That about sums it up.
 You come here for the atmosphere.
 The rooms are adorned with impressive paintings, relics and curios giving off a more Bohemian than a colonial vibe.

 You will also have food with a varied menu utilising fresh local ingredients.
 Also most enjoyable for a cocktail on the lawn.

 The Twelve Apostles Hotel, Victoria Road, Camps Bay.
 021-4379029.

 In this beautiful hotel situated in splendid isolation between Camps Bay and Llandudno, you will find a restaurant which is both relaxed and opulent and an environment in which you feel immediately comfortable.
 With sweeping views of the Atlantic, you will eat a broad variety of dishes.
 Sunday brunch is a treat.

 This restaurant pulls off the rare trick in which you could have an intimate tete-a-tete evening but which is also very welcoming for families.

 Noordhoek Farm Village, Noordhoek Main Road, Noordhoek.
 021-7891390.

 In a relaxed semi-rural environment and unpretentious surroundings, you will probably enjoy some of the best French cuisines in the country.